google/oboe/samples/RhythmGame/README.md

 ### Sharing objects with the audio thread

 It is very important that the audio thread (which calls the `onAudioReady` method) is never blocked.
 Blocking can cause underruns and audio glitches.
 To avoid blocking we use a `LockFreeQueue` to share information between the audio thread and other threads.
-The following diagram shows how claps are enqueued by pushing the clap times (in frames) onto the queue, then dequeuing the clap time when the clap is played.
+The following diagram shows how claps are enqueued by pushing the clap times (in milliseconds) onto the queue, then dequeuing the clap time when the clap is played.

 ![Lock free queue](images/5-lockfreequeue.png "Lock free queue")